Quick Answer

 | Client-facing UX quality | Mobile completion, step flow, branch logic, and brand consistency | Improves completion quality and reinforces trust at first touch | Confusing flow, too many fields at once, polished visuals with clumsy completion |

 Decision question: If a client challenged your intake process tomorrow, what evidence could you produce quickly?
 Verification checklist: request current security/compliance documentation, confirm the health-data path if your workflow needs it, verify how consent evidence is captured, and verify residency handling.
-If you need a hard benchmark, note Add current threshold after verification and confirm it before rollout.
+If you need a hard benchmark, verify the current threshold in vendor documentation before rollout.

 Decision question: Can this setup prevent duplicate records when a client updates information later?
 Verification checklist: run a sandbox test, submit the same client twice with a stable identifier, and confirm whether the second submission updates or duplicates.
 Roundup positioning can guide exploration, but your decision should come from observed resubmission behavior.